richjusbamazonrobotics-creator/Vulcan-Nexus/README.md

 - All changes should be made through the Vulcan Nexus Admin Panel
 - Manual edits may be overwritten on next admin push

+## Why Public?

+This repo must be public so the application can fetch `config.json` without requiring authentication on every user's machine.
+No sensitive data (tokens, credentials, personal information) is stored in this file.

-## Access
+## Contact

-This repo is used by the GEG1 Vulcan Engineering team.
-Contact Justin Richards for access.
+Justin Richards (richjusb) — Vulcan Engineering